Pierre-Pasquier/facial-reco-ia/src/library_test/dlib/README.md

 This script take optionnal commands:
 - `--use_cpu` if you want to use CPU instead of GPU (default);
 - `--align` if you want to align the face for better face recognition performances.

+Here are the results of the script running with the jetson nano orin (GPU) on the small dataset:
+- Average time taken per face: 0.01273804444533128 seconds
+- Average time taken per image: 0.03696376085281372 seconds